What will the future of your business be like? More importantly, what will your life be like then?

 To do so, you should define your media landscape – both broadcast and social – know what your brand is trying to achieve, and see things from your customers’ angle.

 With the growth of big data parked in the “cloud”, companies like Amazon have leveraged on apps like Price Check to understand buyers and their buying habits in an unprecedented fashion.
+You can read this comprehensive piece by Cloudwards to understand the different things you can do in the cloud.

 Your goal here is to have “sex with the data” (not literally!), ie to crunch both linear (e-commerce purchases) and circular (social chatter) data, put them on dashboards, and distill meaning.